thatbrguy/nerf-tf2/docs/data_preparation.md

 #### 2.2.1 Case 1
 In this case, the user only has the images and does not have the remaining information about the scene.
 In this case, the user has to rely on some remaining codebase to estimate the remaining information about the scene.

 In this case, the user can consider using [colmap-utils](https://github.com/thatbrguy/colmap_utils) for estimating the remaining information about the scene.
 The remaining information about the scene estimated by [colmap-utils](https://github.com/thatbrguy/colmap_utils) will be in the Pose Info Format (section 2.4) and hence would be compatible with this codebase.

+(TODO: clarify that the structure will be compatible, but the values inside in some cases may not be; for example this codebase only supports certain camera models etc).

 If the user wishes to use an alternative approach to estimate the remaining information about the scene, they are free to do so.
 In that case, once the remaining information about the scene is estimated, the user should follow the instructions in **Case 2**.
 This is because, the estimated remaining information about the scene may not in the Pose Pose Info Format (section 2.4) that is required.